FreshRSS/FreshRSS/docs/en/admins/08_FeedUpdates.md

 ExecStart=/usr/bin/php /usr/share/FreshRSS/app/actualize_script.php
 ```

-Finally, you need to enable the timer with `systemctl enable freshrss.timer` and reload the systemd configuration with `systemctl daeamon-reload`.
+Finally, you need to enable the timer with `systemctl enable freshrss.timer` and reload the systemd configuration with `systemctl daemon-reload`.